sundayswellB356/Covid-19-Project-1/README.md

 On our Front-line Staff.
 The Impact of our Economy.
 The Impact of Our Mental Health during and after restrictions were lifted.
-The Long-Term affect that having the virus created.
+The Long-Term affects that having the virus created.

 The Structure Section:
 I setup sections in my project.